 Private Fiddle Lessons

-My unique teaching approach focuses on using memory aid techniques, the language of bowing, and an understanding of how humans learn best, to teach the foundational rhythms that make old time music so energetic and exciting.
+I have designed a unique teaching approach focusing on using memory aid techniques, the language of bowing, and an understanding of how humans learn best, to teach the foundational rhythms that make old time music so energetic and exciting.

 Whether you are itching to get started with your first fiddle lesson, or have been at it for decades and hit a wall in your progress, I can get you started on a path to more rhythmic playing and way more fun jamming!